2017-fall-os/shell-parrajustin/shell/README.md

 # Parra Justin Shell

+Objective: make a shell similiar to that of bash, implement several commands such as pipes, redirecting outputs and inputs

 - token library I created in token.c
 - Shell main code in shell.c
   - I have comments for util, exe, and main